plausible/website/_posts/2021-08-03-how-we-scaled-customer-support-for-4-000-subscribers-and-1-000-monthly-trials-as-a-bootstrapped-saas.md

 image: /uploads/scaling-customer-support.png
 image-alt: Scaling customer support as a bootstrapped SaaS
 ---
-We recently started onboarding a new team member to help us with customer support.
-This is an excellent time to summarize how we scaled our two-person bootstrapped startup to support 4,000+ subscribers, 1,000+ trials per month and a growing open source community before looking for any help.

 We've grown from fewer than 100 subscribers to more than 4,000 subscribers since April 2020.
 With all this success also comes a growing volume of support requests.

-I was a bit worried about our ability to cope with this without dedicated full-time support personnel but it seems to work.
-Here's a look at how we deal with customer support.
+We recently started onboarding a new team member to help us with customer support.
+This is an excellent time to look at how we dealt with this as a two-person bootstrapped startup and managed to support 4,000+ subscribers, 1,000+ trials per month and a growing open source community before looking for any help.

 1. Ordered list
 {:toc}